-- The student selects a thesis advisor during the first year on campus and together they agree on a research topic for the thesis and on a second reader.
+The student must select a thesis advisor during the first year on campus.
 The thesis advisor will be the primary reader, responsible for guidance with respect to the overall content, quality and style of the thesis.
 The primary reader will also monitor the progress of the research and writing.
 The secondary reader is responsible for overall content, quality and style of the thesis.

-- The student will submit a one-page prospectus and supporting bibliography to each reader and the Center Director.
+The student will submit a one-page prospectus and supporting bibliography to each reader and the Center Director.
 Both readers will be asked to submit to the Center their written approval of the prospectus.
-(See attached “Approval of Prospectus” form.)

-- The student will submit the thesis in final form to each reader and to the Center Director.
+The student will submit the thesis in final form to each reader and to the Center Director.
 Both readers will be asked to submit to the Center their written acceptance of the completed thesis.
-(See attached “Thesis Acceptance Form”.)

-The Master’s Thesis may be submitted either in the Fall or Winter term of the student’s final year.
-The deadlines below apply to Fall or Winter terms.
-(Students planning to graduate in the spring/summer terms should make arrangements well in advance to ensure the availability of faculty readers.)
+- The Master’s Thesis may be submitted either in the Fall or Winter term of the student’s final year.
+Students planning to graduate in the spring/summer terms should make arrangements well in advance to ensure the availability of faculty readers.

 - Notify the Center of your primary reader (thesis advisor) before the end of your first year on campus.